thacherT1D/webdevstuff/Promises/Promises.desc.md

     at Error (native) errno: -13, code: 'EACCES', syscall: 'open', path: 'hello.txt' }
 ```

 Another way to perform an asynchronous I/O operation is with a more sophisticated coding construct called a promise.
 A **promise** is an object that represents an asynchronous operation that hasn't completed yet, but will in the future.
-As an object, a promise can be in the following three states.
+As an object, a promise has the following three possible states.

 1. Pending
 1. Fulfilled